-Germany’s capital is the ultimate phoenix city.
+… the ultimate phoenix city.
 After all the turbulence of the 20th-century events, Berlin proudly exhibits its scars and has reborn into an international creative hub that attracts people from all over the world.
 Why?
-Perhaps its due to its overflowing and vibrant energy, or maybe its quirky and artsy touch, but there’s also the more historical and deep aspect of its personality to blame.
+Perhaps it is due to its overflowing and vibrant energy, or maybe its quirky and artsy touch, but there’s also the more historical and deep aspect of its personality to blame.

-So if you hear Berlin calling and are ready to embark on your next European trip keep reading to find out the best places to stay in Berlin.
+So you have heard Berlin calling and are now ready to embark on your next European trip.
+Keep reading to find out the best places to stay in Berlin.

 But just before you scroll down, to getter a better feel of the city, embark on a (1) cinematic journey through Berlin's streets, (2) skate around “Die Hauptstadt” and (3) fly over the Berlin Wall with these awesome Travideo's curated travel videos.